jha/ip-over-proto/README.md

 make server
 ```

-You have the choice of manually installing the binary, or automatically installing.
+You have the choice of manually installing the binary or automatically installing.

 ```bash
 make install
 ```

-Automatic installation will place one or both projects, depending on if you built both, into your bin folder, with the names `iop-client` and `iop-server`.
+Automatic installation will place the project(s) in the bin folder, with the names `iop-client` and `iop-server` respectively.

 ## Starting the client